 Will I need a map and a compass?

 The routes up Snowdon are reasonably straightforward, and many people will often follow the same way.
-However, it’s always ideal to take both a map and a compass in case there is poor visibility during the climb.
+However, it’s always ideal to take both a map and a compass in case of poor visibility during the climb.

 Should I pack food?